DalyAD/TheBookZone/README.md

 — As a shopper I want to be able to easily view the total of my purchases at any time so that I can avoid spending too much.

 ## Registration and accounts

-— As a site user I want to be able easily register for an account to so that I can have a personal account and be able to view my profile.
+— As a site user I want to be able to easily register for an account so that I can have a personal account and be able to view my profile.

 — As a site user I want to be able easily login or logout to so that I can access my personal account information.

-— As a site user I want to be able easily recover my password incase I forget it to so that I can recover access to my account.
+— As a site user I want to be able easily recover my password in case I forget it so that I can recover access to my account.

-— As a site user I want to be able receive an email confirmation after registration to so that I can verify that my account registration was successful.
+— As a site user I want to be able receive email confirmation after registration so that I can verify that my account registration was successful.

-— As a site user I want to be able have a personalized user profile to so that I can view my personal order history and order confirmations and save my payment information.
+— As a site user I want to be able to have a personalized user profile so that I can view my personal order history and order confirmations and save my payment information.

 ## Sorting and searching